abhishekarya1/Hash-Define-myNotes/content/linux/intro.md

 Linux can also be said to be Unix-like!
 But it never derived from Unix directly unlike BSD.

 ## Linux Distros
-Distributions of various pre-compiled OS with additional tweaks, tools, and features added.
+Distributions of various pre-compiled OS with additional tweaks, tools, and features added.[^3]

 Debian based: Debian, Ubuntu, Mint, etc...